straysheep-dev/windows-configs/README.md

 ## WSL: Allow External Inbound Connections

-Using a python3 web server as an example, you can copy and paste parts of the following codeblock to configure the Windows host.
+Using a python3 web server running on WSL as an example, you can copy and paste the following code snippet to configure the Windows host to allow and forward incoming connections to the python web server.

+To make this work:

 - A firewall rule allowing the connection on the specified `$http_port`
 - A `netsh` portproxy rule forwarding the connection from Windows to the WSL IP where the webserver is listening